tracy-o/learning-day/docs/2022-07-28-sydney-instances.md

 - to determine the base instances on sydney
 - to see how our performance has changed since introducing [Finch](https://jira.dev.bbc.co.uk/browse/RESFRAME-4765), [OPT 24](https://jira.dev.bbc.co.uk/browse/RESFRAME-4503) and  [increasing the somaxconn value](https://jira.dev.bbc.co.uk/browse/RESFRAME-4791)

 Sydney will serve apps traffic.
 The average load of this stack will be upwards of 5000rps.
 We need to be sure we can handle it.
-This apps traffic will not have GTM in front of us, so we may experience more traffic spikes as we don't have a caching layer in-front of us.
+We will have a CDN (akamai) in front of us which is configured for 90% offload.
+But we may still experience traffic spikes.

 In order to know how many instances we should have by default on Sydney, we need to evaluate the max load a single instance of belfrage can comfortably handle.